Weber-Wahsatch Historic District

 The Weber-Wahsatch Historic District is a residential neighborhood located in Colorado Springs, Colorado.
-Renowned for its rich architectural diversity and historical significance, the district was added to the National Register of Historic Places in 1985.
-Encompassing streets lined with Victorian and early 20th-century homes, historic churches, and schools, the area is a testament to Colorado Springs' dynamic history.
+The district was added to the National Register of Historic Places in 1985.
+The majority of the buildings in the district were constructed during the mining boom of the late 19th century.

 Geographic boundaries

 The Historic District lies within the boundaries of Cache La Poudre Street to the north, Cheyenne Avenue to the south, and the alleys behind Wahsatch Avenue and Weber Street to the east and west, respectively.
-These boundaries include the Historic Uptown Neighborhood, a central section of the district.
+These boundaries include the Historic Uptown neighborhood, a central section of the district.